GadhangAji/OTA_Github/README.md

 Support with ESP32 and ESP8266 architecture.

+Using HTTP update with insecure certificate.

 For ESP32, use Minimal SPIFFS(1.9MB APP with OTA/190KB SPIFFS) partition.

-- EXON Hardware Development -
+# - EXON Hardware Development -